World's happiest countries

-RELATED: Happiest states for teenagers
+You may also like: Happiest states for teenagers

-Happiness score: 5.952
+- Happiness score: 6.028

 Situated just south of Colombia at the top of South America, Ecuador is a laid-back tropical nation with stunning scenery and diverse wildlife.
 In recent years, a social movement called buen vivir (from the Quechuan “sumak kawsay”) has grabbed the attention of its people, incorporating community-focused and environmentally sound practices into policymaking.
 When the country revised its Constitution in 2008, this philosophy heavily influenced its approach, which included acknowledging indigenous rights for the first time.